spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 PyPI vs. GitHub
 """""""""""""""

-Many packages are hosted on PyPI, but are developed on GitHub.
+Many packages are hosted on PyPI, but are developed on GitHub and other version control systems.
 The tarball can be downloaded from either location, but PyPI is preferred for the following reasons:

 #.
 PyPI contains the bare minimum of files to install the package.